 The Zinner Pecan tree features an exceptionally nice-sized nut known for its aesthetic, golden brown color.
-Grows great in a pecan orchard or a yard!
+Grows great in a pecan orchard or in your yard!

 The Zinner is scab resistant and has proven to show good yield even while young.
 The Zinner’s pecan shell is thin and hardy and the tree will produce around 44 nuts per pound at 54% kernel.
-This is a Type-2 pollinator and requires a Type-1 like Caddo or Cape Fear to produce pecans.
+This is a Type-2 pollinator and requires a Type-1 pecan variety like Caddo Pecan or Cape Fear Pecan to produce pecans.

-When mature, the Zinner can reach up to 70 feet high and have a 50 foot wide branch span, so be sure to plant this pecan cultivar where it will have room to grow!
+When a mature tree, the Zinner can reach up to 70 feet high and have a 50 foot wide branch span, so be sure to plant this pecan cultivar where it will have room to grow!
 Recommended for all pecan enthusiasts – beginners and expert!

 Growing Pecan Trees

 Zinner pecan grows best in many areas of the United States in USDA plant hardiness zones 6-9.
 This pecan tree grows best in full sun and moist, well drained soil.